A Sermon on Romans 8:18-23Read more

-As Christians, no trial or tribulation in this age even remotely compares to the age to come.
-Dr. Martyn Lloyd-Jones points out that Paul has referenced the doctrine of time, doctrine of the last things, and will now explain the present age of this universe.
-It is in Romans 8:18-23 that the Doctor explains we should never make light of our suffering because Christians know about the greatness that is to come.
-In fact, the whole of creation is looking forward to that day!
+As Christians, no trial or tribulation in this age compares to the age to come.
+Dr. Martyn Lloyd-Jones points out that Paul has referenced the doctrine of time and of the last things, and now explains the present age of this universe.
+In this sermon on Romans 8:18–23 titled “Minimizing Suffering,” Dr. Lloyd-Jones explains that the Christian should never make light of their suffering because Christians know about the greatness that is to come.
+In fact, the whole of creation is looking forward to that day.
 Scripture teaches that all creation has an earnest expectation for the manifestation of God; creation is actually groaning with anticipation for that time.
-Why would creation also be looking forward to that day as Christians do?
-The Doctor explains that it is because of the fate of creation is linked with that of man.
-Man’s sin caused the whole world to be affected by vanity and corruption, and creation cannot free itself.
-It is man’s sin that causes creation to actually decay and will only be liberated in that day alongside the children of God.
-In that time, the whole of creation as well as those who are in Christ will all be redeemed!
+Why would creation also be looking forward to that day?
+Dr. Lloyd-Jones explains that it is because of the fate of creation is linked with that of humanity.
+Humanity’s sin caused the whole world to be affected by vanity and corruption and creation cannot free itself.
+It is that sin that causes creation to actually decay and will only be liberated in that day alongside the children of God.
+In that time, the whole of creation and those who are in Christ will all be redeemed.

 Additional Scripture Translations